carlobortolan/JobFinderOnRails/README.md

 The system receives a set of available jobs and filters them returning a sorted feed according to the user's parameters.

+### User authentication

+Users can set up an account with their email address and a password.
+The password is instantaneously encrypted using  [bcryt](https://en.wikipedia.org/wiki/Bcrypt) and stored in form of a encrypted hash in the database.
+In case the user forgets this password, it can be reset via standard email authentication.

 ## How it works

 Simply start the server and go to http://localhost:3000